 A Day in the Life of Julia Melnikova

-What are your responsibilities, and what does a typical workday look like for you?
+What are your responsibilities?
+What does a typical workday look like for you?

 I also analyze and monitor the business landscape in our market.
 I gather information on how companies and industries are performing, their plans, and the state of logistics: I collect data, communicate with potential clients and partners.
 My phone is constantly ringing and buzzing with messages and questions, and some days are so filled with communication and "chatter" that by the end I feel like a squeezed lemon.
 I hope the results of my work will help us advance further.